welkins1/StreamingPlatform-Database/README.md

 # StreamingPlatform-Database 🖥️

-This is a mock database schema that I, along with @Jerjoham, @kickrockz2912, and @j_saini@uncg.edu, created for a group project assignment for ISM 218—Database Systems.

 This repository contains a mock database schema designed for a streaming platform such as Netflix (although Netflix probably has a much larger schema than ours).
 Drafting and visualizing the relational schema using an ER diagram and relational schema was fun.
 The database captures aspects of a streaming platform, such as users, TV shows, movies, genres, subscriptions, and progress tracking.

 The schema consists of numerous interconnected tables to simulate the functionality of a streaming service database.